dynamid/jooflux/README.markdown

 ## Current status

-We demonstrated initial developments of JooFlux at the [Devoxx France 2012 conference](http://www.devoxx.fr/).

 The current iteration of the source code is only a proof-of-concept of leveraging `invokedynamic` for aspect-oriented programming and live code patching. **It is not production-ready**, and further developments need to be made to turn JooFlux into a usable product.